aws-samples/content-creation-workstation/README.md

 ## Deploying the Cloudformation Templates

 Please note that the below instructions is how to deploy using the AWS CLI.
-For more detailed instructions on how to deploy this template along with instructions on how to deploy using console, reference the [deployment guide](visual-effects-workstations-on-the-aws-cloud.docx).
+For more detailed instructions on how to deploy this template, reference the [deployment guide](documentation\Content-Creation-Workstation-Implementation-Guide.pdf).

-### 1. Specify correct parameter values for the CloudFormation Template
+### 1. Specify correct parameter values for the CloudFormation template

-#### a.
-Modify existing parameters file (deployment/parameters/test-param.json) or create your own
+Modify existing parameters file (deployment/parameters/test-param.json) or create your own.
 Values must be specified for all the following parameters:

   | Parameters                  | Details                                      | Default Value      |
   | --------------------------- |:---------------------------------------------|:-------------------|